yasir2000/openwrt-oldwiki-md/OpenWrtDocs/BuildingKamikazeHowTo.rst

 == Requirements ==
 The build-system checks for the requirements and print what's missing on your system.
 Then install the packages.

-To manually check the prerequisits run
+To manually check the prerequisites run

 {{{
 $ make prereq